Good News in History, October 28 - Good News Network

 - The statues is believed to be struck by lightning an average of 600 times each year.

 - On the morning of the dedication, a parade was held in New York City, and as the parade passed the New York Stock Exchange, traders threw ticker tape from the windows, beginning the New York tradition of the ticker-tape parade.
-(Photo above by David Paul Ohmer, CC)
+(Photo by CC)

-- The world breathed a sigh of relief as the Cuban missile crisis ended with Soviet Union leader Nikita Khrushchev agreeing to dismantle his missiles in Cuba, responding to President Kennedy’s naval blockade and diplomatic pressure (1962)

-And, on this day in 1965, the Gateway Arch in St. Louis, Missouri was completed.
-Clad in stainless steel and standing 630-feet high, it is the tallest monument in the Western Hemisphere.
-The arch sits on the west bank of the Mississippi River as a tribute to the great westward explorers, Lewis and Clark, and other pioneers who began treks in St. Louis.
-The architect, Eero Saarinen, designed the arch to sway a full 18 inches, with a hollow interior where four million tourists could visit every year and gaze through high windows above the city… Watch a clip. (click to enlarge photo by Daniel Schwen, CC)

 […] post Good News in History, October 28 appeared first on The Good News […]